 At Christ Church Primary, we follow the ‘Teach Computing’ scheme of work which covers all aspects of the National Curriculum.
 This scheme was chosen as it has been created by subject experts and based on the latest pedagogical research.
 It provides an innovative progression framework where computing content (concepts, knowledge, skills and objectives) have been organised into interconnected networks called learning graphs.

 The curriculum aims to equip young people with the knowledge, skills and understanding they need to thrive in the digital world of today and the future.
 The curriculum can be broken down into 3 strands: computer science, information technology and digital literacy, with the aims of the curriculum reflecting this distinction.

-The national curriculum for computing aims to ensure that all pupils:
+This scheme of work gives full coverage of the national curriculum for computing and aims to ensure all pupils:

 A key part of implementing our computing curriculum is to ensure that safety of our pupils is paramount.
 We take online safety very seriously and we aim to give children the necessary skills to keep themselves safe online.
 Children have a right to enjoy childhood online, to access safe online spaces and to benefit from all the opportunities that a connected world can bring them, appropriate to their age and stage.
 Online safety and responsible use of technology are topics covered in computing and PSHE lessons, assemblies and during events such as Safer Internet Day.

 To help with our implementation of the computing curriculum we have a variety of hardware available, including: